With Trump under fire for use of force quip, Sessions tells police to be 'lawful'

 In an agency-wide email sent Saturday and reported Tuesday, U.S. Drug Enforcement Administration Acting Director Chuck Rosenberg, a holdover from the Obama administration, said Trump’s comments “condoned police misconduct.”

-"I write because we have an obligation to speak out when something is wrong," he said in the email, which was viewed by Reuters.
+"I write because we have an obligation to speak out when something is wrong," he said in the email, which was obtained by NBC News.

 In a statement Monday, NOBLE President Perry Tarrant said, "We must always be vigilant in ensuring that human rights of those in custody and/or suspected of crimes are protected."